tohkerwei/main/docs/draft/UserGuideDraft.md

 ### 3.19.
 View personal best: `view pb`

-Displays the personal best of all workout of a client.
+Displays the personal best of all exercises of a client.

 Format: `view pb n/NAME`